system76/tech-docs/src/models/thelio-b4/repairs.md

 2. Place the CPU cooler onto the CPU; while holding it in place, screw each end of the cooler crossbar onto one of the mounting brackets.
     - The cooler should be oriented so the hole in the vertical center of the heatsink is facing the right side (front of the case).
     - Insert each screw partially first, then fully tighten both.
-3. Set the computer upright, then reinstall the cooler-mounted CPU fan, CPU shroud, GPU bracket, and top case.
+3. Set the computer upright, then reinstall the cooler-mounted CPU fan, CPU duct, GPU bracket, and top case.

 ## Replacing the power supply: